 We conducted a national search for curriculum that would be current and engaging, meet national and state standards, and would challenge our students.
 For the majority of our camps, we selected specific learning experiences from among those offered by a range of nationally-recognized companies, curriculum developed by Federally-funded university experts, and activities created by national professional organizations and societies.

 Teaching at summer camp is a highly sought after opportunity so we can be very selective in hiring our teachers.
 We seek teachers who have a passion for and experience in teaching hands-on science and engineering.
 They must also have a track record of success in managing a diverse classroom.
 100% of our teachers have current teaching credentials in the State of Washington.
 Over 80% of our teachers have at least one advanced degree.
 All have passed rigorous background investigations.

-The Student Information Packet is a critical part of the registration process.
+The Student Information Packet is the final and most critical part of the registration process.
 Once completed, it will contain important information that will help our staff coordinate the best possible experience at camp for your student.
 Because we value privacy and some information we ask for is confidential, the Student Information Packet will only be shared with WSU staff on a “need to know” basis.

 Please do not email or upload the Student Information Packet online.

-We will consider your student’s special dietary needs when serving lunch as questions related to food allergies and intolerances are included on the first page of the Student Information Packet.
+We will consider your student’s special dietary needs during lunch as questions related to food allergies are included on the first page of the Student Information Packet.

 Students are welcome to bring their own lunch marked with the their name.
 Unfortunately, we do not have refrigerated storage for use by students but a microwave is available for student use.

 Lunch breaks are 30 minutes long and snack breaks are 15 minutes long.